rafahg/back-end-project/README.md

   - DataManager class is in charge of processing the data and get it ready for the display class.
   - PrintData is the class in charge of displaying the data for the script user.

-  Every class has coded in a separate file in the lib folder and has its testing suite in the spec folder.
+  Every class has been coded in a separate file in the lib folder and has its testing suite in the spec folder.

 ### Next implementations.